 A 2014 survey of employees discovered that 59% of workers have been employed by an overbearing, domineering, micromanaging boss at some point in their professional lives.
-There is nothing more stressful and frustrating than working with a micromanager who does not trust their staff to get the job done.
-It therefore comes as no surprise that one-fifth of employees are displeased with their manager – after all, no employee enjoys having their boss look over their shoulder the entire workday.
+There is nothing more stressful and frustrating than working with a micromanager who doesn’t trust their staff to get the job done.
+It, therefore, comes as no surprise that one-fifth of employees are displeased with their manager — after all, no employee enjoys having their boss look over their shoulder the entire workday.

-It may surprise businessowners, but employees are more motivated by recognition and appreciation than by monetary rewards.
-In other words, if you acknowledge the individual’s hard work, determination and punctilious nature, the employee will be incentivised to take that extra step.
+It may surprise business owners, but employees are more motivated by recognition and appreciation than by monetary rewards.
+In other words, if you acknowledge the individual’s hard work, determination and punctilious nature, the employee will be incentivized to take that extra step.
 This is sort of a gamification inside the workplace.

-One important feature of gamification is to provide instant feedback, which is something that experts say today’s generation of workers require.
-When you’re considering gamification, you need to further install the social experience because it spurs healthy competition, keeps workers engaged at all times and allows staff members to continually learn and hone their craft.
+One important feature of gamification is to provide instant feedback, which is something that experts say that today’s generation of workers require.
+When you’re considering gamification, you need to further install the social experience because it spurs healthy competition, keeps workers engaged, and allows staff members to continually learn and hone their craft.

-Perhaps it is time to enter 2018 and incorporate gamification into your management techniques.
+Perhaps it is time to incorporate gamification in your management techniques.
 It is indeed a creative way to enhance teamwork.

 Did you know that leaders have fun, too?
 It isn’t all just business.
-Should you maintain a stuffy environment, you potentially risk minimising bonding between your subordinates.
+By maintaining a stuffy environment, you potentially risk minimizing bonding between your subordinates.
 And this isn’t something you want to achieve, because an indifferent team affects the dynamics of your office.

 Why do we fall?
 To learn to pick ourselves up.
-Legendary economist Milton Friedman may have said it best that an economy works best when we have the freedom to try, the freedom to succeed and the freedom to fail.
+Legendary economist Milton Friedman may have said it best: an economy works best when we have the freedom to try, the freedom to succeed, and the freedom to fail.
 This also applies to the office.
-Trial and error is a strategy that should not be avoided but embraced.
+Trial and error is a strategy that should not be avoided, but embraced.
 After all, if you don’t experiment and try something new, then you can’t flourish.

 A great managing method is to give your staff some level of autonomy on any project.
 By extending this independence, you’re highlighting your trust in each and every one of your employees.
 Sure, some workers will experience hiccups, but others may take the ball and run with it, helping the company develop a new scheme or gain some market share over competitors.